vdbxio/vdbxio.github.io/index.md

 ![Aura v1.0 Prototype 001 and iPhone X](/img/aura-v1-1500-50.jpg)
 ## Aura v1.0 - Concrete Wireless Charging
 ### Crowdfunding campaign coming soon
 The Aura Qi is a 10w wireless charging pad made from concrete, wood, and neoprene.
 It has the Micro-USB port and status LED embeded into the concrete base during the molding process.
 We have a working prototype proof of concept and are finalizing some sourcing of materials and finalizing our parts list.
-Our crowd sourcing campaign is expected to launch at the end of October 2018, offing you a significant discount on the expected final retail price.
+Sign up to get notified when we're ready to start our crowdfunding campaign in mid to late 2019.
 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">